Job Opportunities

 - The successful candidate must possess one or more of the following qualifications related to the position

-- Current Standard First Aid and CPR
+- Current Standard First Aid and CPR upon start of contract

 - Current and Successful Criminal Record Check (with vulnerable sector screening)